AI/ML Based Detection and Categorization of Covert Communication in IPv6 Network: Experimental Study

 \subsection{Generative AI Assisted Refinement}

-In this work, we refined Python scripts related to covert communication detection using the GPT-4-turbo model as a generative AI agent expert in code generation.
+In this work, we refined Python scripts related to covert communication detection using the GPT-4-turbo model as a generative AI agent expert in code generation \mbox{\cite{chen2023teaching,yang2024swe}}.
 Utilizing generative AI, the classifier models underwent iterative refinement, with a binary classifier for detection and a multi-class classifier for identifying the type of covert communication.
-The main objective of the generative AI agents was to iteratively refine the Python scripts until performance exceeded a predetermined threshold.
-Figure \ref{fig:prompt_engineering} illustrates the process.
+In accordance with the approach outlined by \mbox{\cite{rahman2025multi}}, the generative AI agents aimed to iteratively refine the Python scripts until their performance surpassed a specified threshold.
+Figure \mbox{\ref{fig:genAI_Pipeline}} illustrates the process.

 The generative AI agent was configured with a maximum token limit of 4096, providing ample capacity to process and refine the scripts.
 An essential feature of this refinement process is that the AI agent can choose the most suitable machine learning or large language model (LLM) for classification tasks.
 This adaptability guarantees that the context and the data under examination are selected as the best strategy.
 Through user prompts, the agent is also given the accuracy threshold for classification, directing the refinement process toward meeting the necessary performance metrics.